jisc-services/Public-Documentation/PublicationsRouter/v2/sword-out/REPOSITORY.md

     dspace/config/modules/swordv2-server.cfg

 By default it will crosswalk a broad selection of Dublin Core fields, and you can customise that here.
+[More info](https://wiki.duraspace.org/display/DSDOC5x/Metadata+and+Bitstream+Format+Registries)

 If you wish to also support RIOXX you may need to extend your EntryIngester implementation.